altef/lull/README.md

 Session::$database = $database;
 Session::start();
 ```
-That's all there is too it!
+That's all there is to it!
 You can just play with the `$_SESSIONS` superglobal as usual, and everything will be taken care of for you.

 If you need to change some of Session's internal settings:
 ```PHP